asleepace/asleepace.com/src/content/blog/bun-elysia-react-ssr.md

   .listen(3000)
 ```

-Make sure your local dev server is still running if you closed your IDE earlier by running the following from the project root
+Make sure your local dev server is still running if you closed your IDE earlier by running the following from your project root

 ```bash
 bun run dev